4 Easy Activities to Improve Reading Skills (Part 1)November 29th, 2016

 The importance of reading fluency has been noted for many years.
 In fact, one of the first reading fluency researchers, psychologist William MacKeen Cattell (1886), discovered that you can read a word (like ‘tiger’) faster than you can name a picture of a pouncing feline creature!
 For more reading fluency research, head over to the research section.

 Reading, writing, and study skills problems are typically caused by one or more areas of perception that impact learning.
-See our comprehensive reading, writing, and study skills program to address the root cause of your learning problems while improving your reading, writing and study skills in 20-minutes a day with simple activities.
+See Scholar Within’s comprehensive reading programs to address the root cause of your learning problems while improving your reading, writing and study skills in 20-minutes a day with simple activities.